SciML/Catalyst.jl/README.md

-DiffEqBiological.jl provides a domain specific language (DSL) for defining chemical reaction networks in Julia, generating [ModelingToolkit](https://github.com/SciML/ModelingToolkit.jl) `ReactionSystem`s, which can be converted to systems of ODEs, SDEs, jump processes and more.
+DiffEqBiological.jl provides a domain specific language (DSL) for defining chemical reaction networks in Julia, generating [ModelingToolkit](https://github.com/SciML/ModelingToolkit.jl) `ReactionSystem`s.
+These can be converted to ModelingToolkit-based systems of ODEs, SDEs, jump processes and more.
 This allows for the easy generation and solution of mass action ODE models, Chemical Langevin SDE models, stochastic chemical kinetics jump process models, and more.
-The generated models can then be used with solvers throughout the broader [SciML](https://sciml.ai) ecosystem, and in higher level SciML packages (e.g. for sensitivity analysis, parameter estimation, machine learning applications, etc).
+The generated models can then be used with solvers throughout the broader [SciML](https://sciml.ai) ecosystem, including higher level SciML packages (e.g. for sensitivity analysis, parameter estimation, machine learning applications, etc).

 Here is a simple example of generating and solving an SIR ODE model: